 See why Hexnode is the right solution for comprehensive Windows device management.Download

 Don’t fall for a solution that doesn’t work spectacularly well for your requirements when you have the option to easily sync existing devices with Hexnode and manage them like any other enrolled device.
 You can integrate SCCM with Hexnode, enroll Windows 10 devices directly into the Hexnode portal using the Hexnode Installer application and manage them alongside your other OS devices managed in Hexnode.
 SCCM integration for device migration is actually a two-step process:

 To deploy the application,

 You might have understood now why migrating SCCM devices to UEM is important for centralized management.
 With such an easy to enable migration process, actually why not is more the question.
-So, don’t settle for less than UEM desktop management when a vendor-agnostic tool like Hexnode picks up where SCCM leaves off and realizes the concept of modern Windows 10 management.
+So, don’t settle for anything less than UEM desktop management when a vendor-agnostic tool like Hexnode picks up where SCCM leaves off.